-Table 11-2—Power states for an awake BI (continued)
+Table 11-2—Power states for an A-BI (continued)

 2002.32

 Table 11-3 (Power states for a doze BI) lists the power states for a non-AP and non-PCP STA in PS mode and a PCP in PS mode during a doze BI.
 Each entry indicates the state, either awake or doze, for the non-AP and non-PCP STA or the PCP in PS mode at various times during the doze BI.